-- Implemented at the behest of Black leaders. - Some 400,000 acres were redistributed from Confederate land owners to former Black slaves. - Also: - Established Black settlements to be governed entirely by Black people themselves. - Sherman later ordered that the army could lend new settlers mules. - Overturned by Andrew Johnson in the Fall of 1865. - Land returned to former slave owners. - Imagine the implications for Black wealth. - Value of the land and the proceeds from having been able to work it independently.
+- Granted some freed families land in plots no larger than 40 acres. - Implemented at the behest of Black leaders. - Some 400,000 acres were redistributed from Confederate landowners to former Black slaves. - Also: Established Black settlements to be governed entirely by Black people themselves. - Sherman later ordered that the army could lend mules to new settlers. - Overturned by Andrew Johnson in the Fall of 1865. - Land returned to former slave owners. - Imagine the implications for Black wealth. - Value of the land and the proceeds from having been able to work it independently. - o By some estimates \$6.4 trillion in today's dollars.